exasol/bucketfs-java/doc/system_requirements.md

 #### Waiting for Bucket Content Synchronization
 `req~waiting-for-bucket-content-synchronization~1`

-ETC allows integrators to wait for bucket contents to be synchronized on a single node after uploading a file.
+BucketFS Java allows integrators to wait for bucket contents to be synchronized on a single node after uploading a file.

 Rationale: